RILAB/rilab.github.io/markdown/rehab.md

 We're proud of the fact that a number of journal clubs have now been modelled on R.E.H.A.B., including [EvolFri](http://evolfri.blogspot.com/), [C.A.M.P.](http://www.public.iastate.edu/~mhufford/HuffordLab/camp/camp.html), [E.H.R.A.B.](http://hagenetics.org/?cat=6), [(Re)views](https://t.co/LYhSgcrgnZ) and [detox](http://beissingerlab.org/Detox/).

 And no, I won't tell you what R.E.H.A.B. stands for, so don't ask.

 ## 2016
+### September 2016
+##### Friday Sept 11
+[Sanjak, Long and Thornton 2016](http://www.biorxiv.org/content/early/2016/04/15/048819.abstract) The Genetic Architecture of a Complex Trait is more Sensitive to Genetic Model than Population Growth

+##### Friday Sept 2
+[Uricchio et al. 2016](http://genome.cshlp.org/content/early/2016/05/18/gr.202440.115.abstract?papetoc) Selection and explosive growth alter genetic architecture and hamper the detection of causal rare variants

 ### August 2016
 ##### Friday Aug 26
 [Zhang et al. 2016](http://mbe.oxfordjournals.org/content/early/2016/08/10/molbev.msw169) Recombination rate variation, hitchhiking, and demographic history shape deleterious load in poplar